import all python add-ons etc that will be needed later on

 Trapezoidal integration is also straightforward.
 The equation to approximate the integral is

+and as this is negative indicates that this method over estimates the integral.
 The integral can be calculated either, as in equation (3), by adding up the first and last value of \(f\) and twice all the rest and then multiplying by \(h/2\), or by adding up all the values of \(f\) then subtracting half the value of the first and last points and finally multiplying the result by \(h\).
 Usually, as with all numerical methods, the result is calculated with several increasing values of \(N\) to see if convergence is achieved.
-The error \(\epsilon\) indicates how many decimal places the result is accurate to and is reduced as \(1/N^2\), the same as for the mid-point rule.
+The error \(\epsilon\) should indicate how many decimal places the result is accurate to and is reduced as \(1/N^2\), and is the same as for the mid-point rule, but at large \(N\) becomes too small to be realistic.

 # Algorithm 6; Trapezoid rule